What is extra care housing?

-Each self-contained flat or bungalow is designed to be user-friendly and will usually have:
+Each self-contained flat or bungalow is designed to help you live independently and will usually have:

 - a kitchen, bathroom, bedroom and living room

-- alarms throughout, to call for help in an emergency.
+- alarms so you can to call for help in an emergency.

 Some larger extra care housing schemes may have facilities such as a hairdresser, GP practice or restaurant on site.